Seahawks mailbag: Which position should Seattle still address? What’s the future at tailback?

 “You come from whatever team you’re on, you kind of know what to expect year-to-year,” he said.
 “You come to a new team, it’s a different strength staff, it’s a different training staff, different coaches, meetings are different, everything is different.
 So you just don’t have the feel for what to expect and how things go.”

-But as Brown also noted, every team is experiencing the same thing, and no team is returning the exact same lineup from a year ago.
+But as Brown also noted, every team is experiencing the same thing, and no team is returning its exact lineup from a year ago.

 Brown also noted that the Seahawks do return many players who have experience with the team — 11 of the 17 offensive linemen on the current roster were with the Seahawks a year ago — so it’s not as if the entire group is starting over.